heliorodri/automate-code/README.md

 # automate-code
-Using AI to automate code.
-Mostly using for unit test creation
+Integrating AI using openAI library.
+Using this as a study purpose project

+## Steps:
-## First Creat your API Key and then add it to a env variable
+### Create your API Key and then add it to a env variable

     https://platform.openai.com/account/api-keys

+### export the api_key to an env variable:

     export AUTOMATE_CODE_API_KEY=your_key

+### Execute the main file running the following command from within the project's folder:

+    go run main.go